Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 * 4GFDD: B1/B3/B5/B7/B8/B20/B28A/B28B
 * 4GTDD:B38/B39/B40/B41

-Finally No Offical website for the radio so far. we can only find it via chinese market spaces.
+Finally No Official website for the radio so far. we can only find it via Chinese market spaces.

 # Required software: